The Spit Master Plan

 The Spit Identity Strategy ( 7.6 MB) sets out the cohesive visual identities created for both The Spit as a whole and a series of distinct but connected visual identities for the master plan precincts.
 The strategy sets a consistent visual style that celebrates how The Spit shines as the Gold Coast’s park for nature and play and ensures The Spit is easily recognised as a destination.

-The Spit Wayfinding and Interpretive Framework will guide the design and delivery of signage and other public realm elements to enhance user navigation, experiences on, and understanding of The Spit.
-The Gold Coast Waterways Authority have released a draft framework for public consultation.
-For more information visit the Gold Coast Waterways Authority.
+The Spit Wayfinding and Interpretive Framework ( 22.2 MB) guides the design and delivery of signage and other public realm elements to enhance user navigation, experiences on, and understanding of The Spit.

 Implementation of The Spit Master Plan Act 2020